QuestNetwork/qd-messages-ts/README.md

 ## Roadmap

 1.0.0:
+- P2P Encrypted Audio/Video Conversations (Encryption Can Be Turned Off For Higher Quality)
 - Unlimited Custom Emojis
 - Inline Display For Media (images, videos, etc)
+- Private Channels Extendable To Groups (background create and join)
+- Ethereum Integration
 - Sync Message History (like syncing the ethereum blockchain, channel participants can offer a history, since every message is signed with an elliptic curve key, we can verify and merge it into ours)
-- Ethereum Integration

 2.0.0:
-- Private Channels Extendable To Groups (background create and join)
 - Parenting (reply to channel and private messages)
-- Audio/Video
+- [OpenAI GPT3](https://en.wikipedia.org/wiki/GPT-3) Integration For Suggestions, AutoRespond And Completion

 3.0.0:
-- [OpenAI GPT3](https://en.wikipedia.org/wiki/GPT-3) Integration For Suggestions, AutoRespond And Completion

-4.0.0
 - Modular Crypto Currency Integration (presets for Bitcoin, Monero and Chainlink)
 - Quest Network Widgets (the quest widget lets you start quests straight from the messenger)
 - Share Screen